TouK/nussknacker/docs/MigrationGuide.md

   It means that `LiteSource` also takes this parameter and have a new method `createTransformation`.
 * [#2635](https://github.com/TouK/nussknacker/pull/2635) `ContextInitializer.initContext` now takes `ContextIdGenerator` instead of `nodeId` and returns just a function with strategy of context initialization instead of serializable function with `Lifecycle`.
 To use it with Flink engine, use `FlinkContextInitializingFunction` wrapper.
+* [#2564](https://github.com/TouK/nussknacker/pull/2564/files) 'UnionParametersMigration' available to migrate parameter name from 'value' to 'Output expression' - please turn it on you are using 'union' like component

 ## In version 1.1.0
 :::info